 If we follow the 1.5 degree path, it is likely that there will be a higher demand for renting low carbon buildings.
 With a strong focus on buildings and portfolios with low carbon emissions, we believe securing and developing them to meet tomorrow's standards and demand - a more "Paris-proof" standard, holds a commercial potential.
 This includes higher rent and lower vacancy.
-Today we have around NOK 1.9 billion in annual rental income, we have an opportunity to maintain and increase this amount.
+Today we have around NOK 1.8 billion in annual rental income, we have an opportunity to maintain and increase this amount.
 Research in international markets indicates 3 % rent increase.
-We assume increase towards max 3% in last 3 years of 10 yr period (sum 3 yrs corresponds to w/accumulated investments in same period).
-This equals a potential financial impact of: NOK 1.9 Billion x 3% x 3 years = NOK 171 million
+We assume increase (or avoided rent decrease due to increasing awareness and energy efficiency demands from our tenants) towards max 3% in last 3 years of 10 yr period (sum 3 yrs corresponds to w/accumulated investments in same period).
+This equals a potential financial impact of: NOK 1.8 Billion x 3% x 3 years = NOK 162 million